-A lawyer’s and bird’s eye view of mergers and acquisitions25th September 2017 1:10 pm Leave your thoughts
+A lawyer’s and bird’s eye view of mergers and acquisitions25th September 2017 1:10 pm Comments Off on A lawyer’s and bird’s eye view of mergers and acquisitions

 A merger is when two business entities agree to continue as a single form.
 An acquisition is when one entity takes over another and establishes itself as the new owner.
 For legal purposes acquisitions can be characterised as either ‘asset purchases’, in which the seller sells business assets to the buyer, or ‘share purchases’, in which the buyer purchases equity interests in a target company.
 Naushad Rahman, solicitor and head of company and commercial at Colemans, takes a look at some key pre-transaction considerations.